-Whoever puts on one of the most advanced head mounted displays like the Oculus Rift and experiences virtual reality the very first time will be stunned and amazed and barely find the right words to describe this breath-taking experience to someone who hasn’t made that experience.
+Whoever puts on one of the most advanced head mounted displays like the Oculus Rift and experiences virtual reality for the very first time will barely find the right words to describe this breath-taking experience.

 Goldman Sachs predicts that VR/AR will disrupt many existing markets is possibly as game changing as the advent of the PC*.

-This concentration of know-how is provided to the VRACE fellows and to future PhD students in a unique curriculum (link to ambition) that no European university is currently offering.
-It is funded by the Marie Sklodowska-Curie Actions/Innovative Training Networks and meets one of the European Commissions’ goals: “The Commission will also support business-academia collaborations through the creation of „Knowledge Alliances“ between education and business to develop new curricula addressing innovation skills gaps”.
+Bringing together several important disciplines of engineering acoustics will provide VRACE fellows and future PhD students a unique curriculum (link to ambition) that no European university is currently offering.
+Funded by the Marie Sklodowska-Curie Actions/Innovative Training Networks, this perspective meets one of the European Commissions’ goals: “The Commission will also support business-academia collaborations through the creation of „Knowledge Alliances“ between education and business to develop new curricula addressing innovation skills gaps”.